Costing glossary

 PLEMI (PLICS extract matching identifier): PLICS extract matching identifier enables data linking across all the activity feeds from one organisation.
 PLICS data quality tool (DQT) Gives an NHS provider an interactive view of the PLICS data it submitted.
 Improves data quality and helps ensure outliers are identified and addressed.
 The tool extracts nationally collected PLICS data and combines it with the relevant national published dataset (for example HES).
 It gives users access to a range of reports.
 Accessed via the PLICS portal.

-PLICS portal: Allows users to analyse patient-level costing information.
-The portal connects nationally collected PLICS data with the relevant national published dataset (HES data for acute services) to enable in-depth benchmarking of costs, patient outcome reporting, patient-level activity analysis for example, patient pathway analysis and more.
+PLICS dashboards (previously portal): Allows users to analyse patient-level costing information.
+Connects nationally collected PLICS data with the relevant national published dataset (HES data for acute services) to enable in-depth benchmarking of costs, patient outcome reporting, patient-level activity analysis for example, patient pathway analysis and more.

 Private finance initiative (PFI): A way in which the private sector finances a public sector project.
 The project is leased to the public and the government authority makes payments to the private company.